peteroupc/peteroupc.github.io/bernoulli.md

 This is the general two-coin algorithm of (Gonçalves et al., 2017)<sup>[**(9)**](#Note9)</sup> and (Vats et al. 2020)<sup>[**(11)**](#Note11)</sup>.
 It takes two input coins that each output heads (1) with probability &lambda; or &mu;, respectively.
 It also takes a parameter &beta; in the interval \[0, 1\], which is a so-called "portkey" or early rejection parameter (when &beta; = 1, the formula simplifies to _c_ * &lambda; / (_c_ * &lambda; + _d_ * &mu;)).

 1. With probability &beta;, go to step 2.
 Otherwise, return 0.
-(For example, call `ZeroOrOne` with &beta;'s numerator and denominator, and return 0 if that call returns 0, or go to step 2 otherwise.)
+(For example, call `ZeroOrOne` with &beta;'s numerator and denominator, and return 0 if that call returns 0, or go to step 2 otherwise.  `ZeroOrOne` is described in my article on [**random sampling methods**](https://peteroupc.github.io/randomfunc.html#Boolean_True_False_Conditions).)
 2. With probability _c_ / (_c_ + _d_), flip the &lambda; input coin.
 Otherwise, flip the &mu; input coin.
 If the &lambda; input coin returns 1, return 1.
 If the &mu; input coin returns 1, return 0.
 If the corresponding coin returns 0, go to step 1.

 <a id=c__lambda__c__lambda__d__or__c___d__lambda_1__c___d__lambda></a>